On the universal p-adic sigma and Weierstrass zeta functions: Introduction.

 \section{Introduction.}

-In the 1980s Mazur and Tate introduced a $p$-adic sigma function $\sigma_{E/A}$ defined on the kernel of reduction of an elliptic curve $E$ defined over a complete discrete valuation ring $A$ of residue characteristic $p>2$ with (good or bad) ordinary reduction, which they used to compute $p$-adic local heights of points on $E$ [MST], [MTT].
-They explicitely related $\sigma_{E/A}$ to the function theory on the curve, and gave a multitude of equivalent conditions that uniquely characterize $\sigma_{E/A}$ (see \S3).
+Let $A$ be a complete discrete valuation ring with uniformizer $\pi$ of residue characteristic $p>2,$ and $E$ an elliptic curve over $A$ with good ordinary or multiplicative reduction modulo $\pi$.
+In the 1980s Mazur and Tate introduced a ``$p$-adic sigma function $\sigma_{E/A}$'' defined on the kernel of reduction of $E$ modulo $\pi,$ which shares many of the function-theoretic properties of the classical complex-valued sigma function.
+It is a power series in one variable over $A,$ which they used to compute $p$-adic local heights of points on elliptic curves in their investigations of the $p$-adic Birch Swinnerton-Dyer Conjecture [MST], [MTT].

-The details of the construction, which appeared in 1991 [MT], took a limit of modified division polynomials attached to the isogenies dual to modding out $E$ by the $p^n$-torsion in the kernel of reduction modulo $p$.
+The details of the construction appeared in a 1991 paper [MT].
+In it they defined division polynomials for arbitrary isogenies of elliptic curves.
+They then constructed $\sigma_{E/A}$ using limits of normalized division polynomials for the isogenies $E_n\rightarrow E$ dual to the isogeny $E\rightarrow E_n$ gotten by modding out $E$ by the $p^n$-torsion in the kernel of reduction modulo $\pi$.
+They also gave a multitude of equivalent conditions that uniquely characterize $\sigma_{E/A}$ (see \S3).

-In the meantime, using an idea he attributed to Mumford, Norman used algebraic theta functions to construct essentially the same function \cite{N}.
+This circle of ideas has attracted the attention of a number of authors.
+Independently, using an idea he attributed to Mumford, Norman used algebraic theta functions to construct essentially the same function \cite{N}.
 His construction worked for ordinary abelian varieties of any dimension.
-Norman also recognized his function as one of a class constructed earlier by Barsotti and Cristante \cite{Cr} (but one that satisfies an integrality condition).
-Mazur and Tate provide references to earlier related results, and interpret the existance of $\sigma_{E/A}$ in terms of biextensions of $E\times E$ by $\Bbb G_m$ and the cubical structures of Breen [Br].
+Norman also recognized his function as one of a class constructed earlier by Barsotti and Cristante \cite{Cr1} (but one that satisfies an integrality condition).
+Simultaneously, Cristante himself used his earlier work directly to produce integral theta functions \cite{Cr2}.
+Mazur and Tate provide references to earlier related results, and interpret the existence of $\sigma_{E/A}$ in terms of biextensions of $E\times E$ by $\mathbb G_m$ and the cubical structures of Breen [Br].
 An alternative interpretation of $\sigma_{E/A}$ for $A$ an extension of the $p$-adic numbers was given by Balakrishnan and Besser, who showed that the logarithm of $\sigma_{E/A}$ is a Coleman function [BB].
 When $A$ has characteristic $p$, Papanikolas gave a different explicit formula for $\sigma_{E/A}$ [P].